RP6502-OS

 void zxstack(void);

-Abandon the xstack by resetting the xstack pointer.
-This is the only operation that doesn’t require waiting for completion.
-You do not need to call this for failed operations.
-It can be useful if you want to quickly ignore part of a returned structure.
+Abandon the XSTACK by resetting the XSTACK pointer.
+This is the only operation you don’t have to wait on, and you never need it after a failed operation.
+It’s handy when you want to quickly ignore part of a returned structure.

 Op code: